•Meta analysis using the most serious

 effect extraction and full dosage information see the appendix.

 in all studies.
 Early treatment is more effective.
-C and D.
+E and F.

 Chronological history of all reported effects, with the probability that the